jelmer3000/MixedRealityToolkit-Unity-PolySpatial/README.md

 # Fork of Mixed Reality Toolkit for Unity, for supporting VisionOS via PolySpatial
+#I don't recommend using this repo any more.
+I would advice using Fully immersive mode with pass-through, available from VisionOS2.
+That way, shaders don't need other be rebuilt. "

 This is an experiment and should not be used for any production app.
 This work is sponsored by [HoloCare](https://www.holocare.com)